ukff/kyma-environment-broker/docs/03-04-hyperscaler-account-pool.md

 ## Shared credentials

-For a certain type of Runtimes, KEB can use the same credentials for multiple tenants.
+For a certain type of SAP BTP, Kyma runtimes, KEB can use the same credentials for multiple tenants.
 In such a case, the Secret with credentials must be labeled differently by adding the **shared** label set to `true`.
 Shared credentials will not be assigned to any tenant.

 This is an example of a Kubernetes Secret that stores shared credentials: